 Is the 25% off Dropps subscription worth it?

 I personally think the Dropps subscription is worth it because it’s such a huge discount!
-I’d rather do that and cancel my subscription after shipment (which you can do easily online).
+Plus, the 15% off code using DROPPS15 works on top of that.

 You can also easily cancel any subscription online, which I do on occasion.
 You can also just keep the subscription and push the next ship date 4 months back as many times as you need.